-Also referred to as "proof-of-concept," project evaluations are often used to analyze innovative design treatments that are new to San Francisco.
-The data associated with proof-of-concept project evaluations are used to demonstrate the applicability of national or international best practices to the local context.
+Also referred to as "proof-of-concept," project evaluations are often used to analyze innovative design treatments new to San Francisco.
+The data associated with proof-ofconcept project evaluations demonstrate the applicability of national or international best practices to the local context.